Wittgenstein’s Tractatus asked a question philosophers still dodge: can we reach truth through language at all?

-Language, for him, is not a transparent window to reality.
-It’s a structure, a game with its own grammar and limits.
+Language isn’t a window to reality.
+It’s a structure with its own limits.
 We live inside it.
-He wasn’t saying language can’t map reality at all, he was saying it can only map a certain kind of reality, and the most important things often slip outside what can be stated.
+Wittgenstein wasn’t saying language can’t map reality—just that it can only map a certain kind of reality, and the rest slips through.
+Try stating why you trust someone.
+You’ll list reasons, but the trust itself—the felt sense that lets you believe them—stays outside the sentence.

-So maybe the problem of truth is not only what is true, but how truth can be expressed, believed, and shared.
+The problem of truth isn’t just what is true, but how truth gets expressed, believed, and shared.

-My claim is that algorithms and GenAI shift the bottleneck from producing reasons to producing belonging, and that makes truth harder to coordinate.
+Algorithms and GenAI shift the bottleneck from producing reasons to producing belonging2.
+That makes truth harder to coordinate.

 From reasoning to believing

-In my previous post, Machine Sophists and the Dialectic of Reason, I described GenAI as a kind of high-throughput reasoning tool, a machine that can generate and test arguments at a scale humans never could.
+In Machine Sophists and the Dialectic of Reason, I described GenAI as a high-throughput reasoning tool—generating and testing arguments at inhuman scale.

-We don’t evaluate ideas in a vacuum, we evaluate them as members of groups.
-Belief signals belonging.
-It says: these are my people; this is how we see the world.
+Mercier and Sperber argue that belief3 formation isn’t a search for truth—it’s a negotiation between evidence and identity.4 We evaluate ideas as members of groups.
+Belief signals belonging: these are my people; this is how we see things.

 The paradox of belonging